 ACT vs. SAT®: What Your Family Needs To Know

-If you have a child in high school, you may be dipping your toe into collegiate preparations.
+If you have a child in a Santa Monica high school, you may be dipping your toe into collegiate preparations.
 From college visits to applications, your student can’t get started without first deciding which college admission test to take, the ACT or SAT®, or both?

 We can help you navigate through the abundance of information – and misinformation – to help you begin making the best decision for your child's future.